Architects (British band): The Here and Now, Daybreaker and Hillier-Brook's departure (2010–2012)

 In February 2011, Architects announced the departure of bassist Alex Dean due to family commitments.
 On 3 July, it was announced that Dean had rejoined the band.
 When Dean commented on the short 5-month split from the band he said "I'm very happy to be able to say that I'm back, being able to stay at home for the past few months have given my family and I the opportunity to adjust to what happened last year and I know it's done us all a lot of good."
 During this period where Dean was not a part of the band, Casey Lagos (Stick to Your Guns) filled in as touring bassist.

 In April 2011, Bring Me the Horizon, as part of the ongoing support for their third album on their international There Is a Hell...
 Tour, brought Architects alongside Parkway Drive who supported them across two continents.
 It started with a European tour, starting in the United Kingdom with The Devil Wears Prada as the opening support for the UK and dubstep group Tek-one opening for the remainder of continental Europe.
-On 28 April, Matt Nicholls broke his arm whilst playing football with members of Bring Me the Horizon, Parkway Drive and Architects, and instead of cancelling the tour Architects' drummer Dan Searle filled in as the drummer, this meant that Bring Me the Horizon's setlist was halved in length.
+On 28 April, Matt Nicholls broke his arm while playing football with members of Bring Me the Horizon, Parkway Drive and Architects, and instead of cancelling the tour Architects' drummer Dan Searle filled in as the drummer, this meant that Bring Me the Horizon's setlist was halved in length.
 This European tour lasted until late August.
 Architects, Parkway Drive and Deez Nuts supported Bring Me the Horizon in North America across September and October.

 On 4 December, Architects released a new single entitled "Devil's Island".
 The song was for an at the time unnamed follow up album to The Here and Now.
 The single was announced in early November, a month before its actual release.
 As an iTunes bonus b-side song "Untitled" was added into the single download.
 In addition to its announcement it was streamed on the band's Facebook page.
 Both the song and the music video that accompanied the release talk about and deal with the 2011 England riots, with the music video featuring clips of the riots.
 The single itself was well received by critics for its return to the mathcore style of their third album, Hollow Crown.
 J.J.
 Nattrass of Bring the noise UK said that "the Track is sweeping and melodic in parts, whilst bursting with high tempo and visceral raw energy in others."
 In December 2011, the band embarked on a five-day UK headline tour with supporting acts Heights, Tek-One and Deaf Havana as part of supporting the single.